Algebraic Expressions Terms

 Commutative PropertyThe rule that states that changing the order of the operands, or the numbers on which an operation is performed, does not change the answer.
 Addition and multiplication on numbers are commutative properties, whereas division is not.
 You hear that, division?
 We want you off our commutative property, or we are calling the authorities.

-ConstantA value that does not change.
-Like pride in one's football team.
+ConstantA value that doesn't change, like pride in one's football team.
 Exception: the entire Philadelphia Eagles fan base.

-Dependent VariableA variable in a function that changes due to the independent variable.
-It is very flexible.
+Dependent VariableA variable in a function that changes based on the independent variable.
+It's very flexible.
 You should see what it can do with its legs.

-EquationAn expression that states the equation of two algebraic expressions.
+EquationA string of mathematical symbols and/or variables that states the equality of two algebraic expressions.
 Equations: bringing expressions together since 1931.

 Equivalent EquationsTwo different equations that have the same solution(s).
 However, one of them is bound to argue that he thought of it first.